Getting the bad end of a deal or receiving the least desirable outcome from something.

 This saying has existed since at least the 1500s, but it was said a bit differently back then.
-During those times, this expression was actually said as 'the worst end of the staff.'
-Despite having different wording than the modern form of the phrase, it still carried the similar meaning of 'getting the bad side of a deal.'
-This older version appeared in Nicolas Udall's translation of Apophthegmes, that is to saie, prompte, quicke, wittie and sentencious saiynges, 1542, where it reads:
+During those times, this expression was said as ‘the worst end of the staff.’
+Despite the different wording from the modern version, from what I can tell, it’s meaning was still similar.
+This older version appeared in Nicolas Udall’s translation of Apophthegmes, that is to saie, prompte, quicke, wittie and sentencious saiynges, 1542:

 “Which as often as thei see theim selfes to haue the worse ende of the staffe in their cause.”

-The transition from a staff to a stick happened by the mid-16th century according to the writings of John Heywood, who lived during those times and was a writer and collector of proverbs.
-He wrote a book called The Proverbs, Epigrams, and Miscellanies of John Heywood in 1562, and inside he explains:
+The transition from the word ‘staff’ to ‘stick’ happened as early as the mid-16th century according to the writings of John Heywood.
+He lived during those times and he was a writer and collector of proverbs.
+He wrote a book called The Proverbs, Epigrams, and Miscellanies of John Heywood in 1562, and in it he explains:

 “Staff, ‘the worse end of the staff’, we now say ‘wrong end of the stick.’ “